Advertising

-Japan – Piracy affected Japanese entertainment by billions
+Japan – Piracy has affected Japanese entertainment by billions

 Rafael Shinzo

 And now for some sad news from Japan.
-Japan Content International Distribution Association (CODA) released an article this week citing losses of between 1.9 and 2.2 trillion yen (US$14.2 to 16.5 billion) in 2021 due to piracy of Japanese entertainment, including manga, anime , music, and video games.
-According to reports, the figure marks a fivefold increase compared to the association's previous study in 2019.
+Association Japan International Content Distribution (CODA) released a report this week citing losses of between 1.9 and 2.2 trillion yen (US$14.2 to 16.5 billion) in 2021 due to piracy in Japanese entertainment, including manga, anime, music, and video games.
+According to reports, this figure marks a fivefold increase compared to the association's previous study in 2019.

-Japan – Piracy affected Japanese entertainment by billions
+Japan – Piracy has affected Japanese entertainment by billions

 Check it out:

-Finally, what's your opinion on the subject?
+Finally, what are your thoughts on the subject?
 Leave your comment!

 Source: CODA News